Search over 3 English Bulldog dogs across Australia

 Origins

-However, some people recognized the potential these dogs had for becoming loyal companions and began selectively breeding them to be less aggressive and more docile.
-These selective breeding efforts resulted in the development of the modern English Bulldog we know today.
+In 1835, England outlawed bull-baiting, leading to a decline in demand for these dogs.
+Many were abandoned or euthanized.
+However, some saw their potential as loyal companions and began breeding them to be less aggressive and more docile.
+This selective breeding resulted in the modern English Bulldog.

 Key Characteristics Of English Bulldogs